-- business planning ensuring the reinsurance portfolio is getting an appropriate total risk budget given market conditions and that the budget is effectively deployed region by region; - cascaded peer review and underwriter challenge monitoring of individual risks against limits allocated to each underwriter and performing a 'second pair of eyes' check to ensure that there is sufficient oversight of the whole portfolio and that it remains in line with the business plan; - rate adequacy and benchmark pricing quantitative monitoring of risks to ensure that we are charging appropriate premiums for the risks we are taking; and - reserving having a clear view of the underlying profitability of each element of the portfolio with transparent links to capital allocation.
+- business planning transitioning the portfolio of business to ensure a sufficiently diverse range of good quality products, whose profitability is aligned to the correct position in the cycle.
+During a hard market we maximise profits by targeting growth on the best opportunities available and in a soft market we focus our portfolio on less volatile areas; - cascaded peer review and underwriter challenge monitoring of individual risks against limits allocated to each underwriter and performing a 'second pair of eyes' check to ensure that there is sufficient oversight of the whole portfolio and that it remains in line with the business plan; - rate adequacy and benchmark pricing quantitative monitoring of risks to ensure that we are charging appropriate premiums for the risks we are taking; and - reserving having a clear view of the underlying profitability of individual products with transparent links to capital allocation.